-31.1 Selection
+31.1 SELECTION

-In the process of hiring new employees, Management reserves the right to hire employees through a lateral transfer process.
-To qualify, prospective employees must currently be employed as a full-time, career firefighter.
+In the process of hiring new Employees, Management reserves the right to hire Employees through a lateral hiring process.
+To qualify, prospective Employees must currently be employed as a full-time, career firefighter.

-31.2 Probation
+31.2 PROBATION

-Laterally transferred employees will be subject to a one-year probationary period, effective from their date of hire.
-During this time, vacation leave will be limited to 40-hours, regardless of service credit.
+Laterally hired Employees will be subject to a one (1) year probationary period, effective from their date of hire.
+During this time, vacation leave will be limited to forty (40) hours, regardless of service credit.

-31.3 Seniority
+31.3 SENIORITY

-Employees hired through the lateral transfer process will enter the Beavercreek Township Fire Department seniority list in accordance with Section 30.1.
+Employees hired through the lateral hiring process will enter the Beavercreek Township Fire Department seniority list in accordance with section 30.1 Seniority.

-For the purposes of determining leave, salary and other benefit accruals, laterally transferred employees may retain up to five (5) years of service credit from their previous employment.
+For the purposes of determining leave, salary and other benefit accruals, laterally hired Employees may retain up to five (5) years of service credit from their previous employment.
 Service credit may not be awarded on a year-for-year basis.

-31.4 Pay Scale
+31.4 PAY SCALE

-Employees hired through the lateral transfer process will be assigned their pay step based upon the amount of service credit they have been awarded.
-Once hired, new employees will progress through pay steps in accordance with this agreement.
+Employees hired through the lateral hiring process will be assigned their pay step based upon the amount of service credit they have been awarded.
+Once hired, new Employees will progress through pay steps in accordance with this agreement.

-31.5 Sick Leave
+31.5 SICK LEAVE

-Laterally transferred employees may bring 30 percent of their accumulated sick leave, up to a maximum of 672 hours for an employee working a 53-hour average workweek or 507 hours for an employee working a 40-hour average workweek, from their previous employer.
+Laterally hired Employees may bring thirty (30%) percent of their accumulated sick leave, up to a maximum of six hundred seventy-two (672) hours for an Employee working a 53-hour average workweek or five hundred seven (507) hours for an Employee working a 40-hour average workweek, from their previous Employer.

-Article 32 PERSONAL PROPERTY
+ARTICLE 32: PERSONAL PROPERTY

-Any Employee's personal property required to perform their job such as, but not limited to, eyeglasses and watches used on Fire Department duties or for Fire Department business which are damaged or destroyed while performing their duties, will be replaced at the Employer's expense, and will be approved by the Fire Chief.
+Any Employee's personal property required to perform their job such as, but not limited to, prescription eyeglasses and watches used on Fire Department duties or for Fire Department business which are damaged or destroyed while performing their duties, will be replaced at the Employer's expense up to a maximum of one hundred twenty-five dollars (\$125), and will be approved by the Fire Chief.

-Article 33 SAFETY AND HEALTH
+ARTICLE 33: SAFETY AND HEALTH